 -

-Indus Valley Civilisation — major sites (Harappa, Mohenjo-daro, Lothal, Kalibangan), characteristics.
+Indus Valley Civilisation — sites (Harappa, Mohenjo-daro, Lothal, Kalibangan), features, decline

 -

-Vedic Period — Rigvedic and later Vedic age, social and economic life.
+Vedic Period — Rigvedic society, later Vedic developments

 -

-Maurya Empire — Chandragupta Maurya, Ashoka, Edicts, Dhamma.
+Maurya Empire — Chandragupta Maurya, Ashoka’s Dhamma, Rock Edicts

 -

-Gupta Empire — Golden Age of India, art, science, literature.
+Gupta Empire — Golden Age achievements in art, science, literature

 -